reneweb/Denvar/README.md

 The currently supported options are:
 - replaceKeys: Takes a function and will apply it for every key, replacing it with a new key.
 The key will be passed as a parameter to the function and the new key must be returned.
 - replaceValues: Same as replaceKeys for values.
+- dynamic: setting this option to a truthy value will enable dynamic reloading of the configuration.
+See more here

 Example: